pedrocatre/backbone-polling/README.md

 processCollection.startFetching();
 ```

-Or pass in some options first
+Or pass in some options first:

 ```javascript
 var pollOptions = {